Fourier Multipliers on Quasi-Banach Orlicz Spaces and Orlicz Modulation Spaces

 A \emph{quasi-Banach space of order $r$} or \emph{$r$-Banach space} is a complete quasi-normed space, meaning, it is complete with respect to the topology induced by a quasi-norm of order $r$.
 For more information about quasi-Banach spaces, see \autocite{lori:2024}.

 For $p\in(0,\infty]$, let $L^p(\rd)= L^p$ denote the usual Lebesgue space with norm

 where $\defrd$ is a Lebesgue measurable function.
-The norm $\nm{\cdot}{L^p}$ imposes certain decay conditions on the functions in $L^p$ which depend on the variable $p$.
+The norm $\nm{\cdot}{L^p}$ simultaneously imposes decay and growth conditions on the functions in $L^p$ which depend on the variable $p$.
 Using different such conditions with respect to different variables, we arrive at the definition of mixed norm Lebesgue spaces, which we recall below.